bevry-archive/jquery-ajaxy/README.txt

  * @author Benjamin "balupton" Lupton {@link http://www.balupton.com}
  * @copyright (c) 2008-2010 Benjamin Arthur Lupton {@link http://www.balupton.com}
  * @license GNU Affero General Public License - {@link http://www.gnu.org/licenses/agpl.html}
- * @example Visit {@link http://www.balupton.com/projects/jquery-history} for more information.
+ * @example Visit {@link http://www.balupton.com/projects/jquery-ajaxy} for more information.
  */
 ---

 Installation & Usage:
-1. Refer to the (demo/index.html) or http://www.balupton.com/projects/jquery-history if the demo is not included.
+1. Refer to the (demo/index.html) or http://www.balupton.com/projects/jquery-ajaxy if the demo is not included.

 Todo:
+1. Finish text for demo
+2. Talk about the options in the demo

+Options:
+1. Refer to (scripts/resources/jquery.ajaxy.js) at about line 40 you will see the options with their information.

 ----